 Holly Wren Spaulding

-I bring ideas, conversations and support to individuals and small groups interested in finding and making meaning in their work and in their lives.
-I cultivate structures and relationships where a spirit of mindfulness and solidarity supports our collective, creative efforts as writers and human beings.
-I strive to pass along strategies and useful practices that enable us all to thrive amidst the many social, technological and existential pressures of our time, and I’m committed to defending imagination’s rightful place in the midst of 21st century life.
+These days, I bring ideas, conversations and creative support to individuals and small groups interested in finding and making meaning in their lives and in their art.
+I teach online poetry classes and real life workshops, facilitate creative retreats, and cultivate structures and relationships where a spirit of mindfulness and solidarity supports our collective, ongoing efforts as writers, artists, cultural workers and human beings.

-Background: I teach creative writing through Poetry Forge (Massachusetts), Poetry Boot Camp (Michigan), and beginning in 2015, at the Interlochen College of Creative Arts.
-I’m the founder of LIFE/form and Co-director of STORYhouse, a small communications firm specializing in narrative.
+Background: I teach creative writing through Poetry Forge (Massachusetts) and at the Interlochen College of Creative Arts (northern Michigan).
+I’m the founder of LIFE/form and Co-director, with my husband, author Matt Rigney, of STORYhouse, a communications firm specializing in the art of narrative.

 For five years I worked as part of a small team of filmmakers to produce the award-winning documentary, Flow (Dir.
 Irena Salina, 2008), about the global water crisis and how ordinary citizens are defending our water commons from corporate take-ver.
 My work appears in the book We Are Everywhere (2006), from Verso Press.
 My collection of poems, The Grass Impossibly (2008) was awarded publication by Michigan Writers Cooperative Press.

 I’ve conducted trainings in consensus decision-making and direct action, built independent media infrastructures for print, radio, and web, and written for The Nation, The Ecologist, New Internationalist and other publications.